JacieChao/running-rancher2.x-on-rancheros/README.md

 Notice that we deploy our rancher-server on controlplane node.

 ### Deploy Rancher ###
+In our example we use ros user-docker command, there are many alternatives such like(ros custom-service, ors system-service...).

 To install Rancher on your host, connect to it and then use a shell to install.
 ```bash